Cheese-steak-jimmys/T1A3/README.md

 # Dark Matter - Daily Brain Teaser Game.
 [T1A3 Repository](https://github.com/Cheese-steak-jimmys/T1A3)
 [Trello board-T1A3](https://trello.com/invite/b/IWKUd6KC/02fde642b7e5530dbfdf037807ecee2a/t1a3-terminalapp)
-[T1A3 Slidedeck Presentation] (https://github.com/
+[T1A3 Slidedeck Presentation] (https://github.com/)
 ['Grey Matter' Terminal App Walkthrough]
 _____________________
 ## App Development
-'Grey Matter' is a game developed for users/players to have fun answering a short multiple choice quiz, keeping those brain juices flowing.
+"Grey Matter" is a game developed for users/players to have fun answering a short multiple choice quiz, keeping those brain juices flowing.
 The intention is to have the user spend a short moment each day to test their knowledge, learn new facts and see their performance.

+## User Story
+### As a < Gaming Fact Lover >, I want < To Play A Quick Brain Teaser  > so that < I can have Fun While Investing little time and energy >
+The intended user is anyone wanting a short, fun and educational challenge to fill in a small moment of the day.
+A wide array of question style and topics should find most users grey matter to be sated.
 ## Develop a list of features that will be included in the application.
 It must include:
 ## - at least THREE features
 ## - describe each feature
 Some of the key features are:

 * Identify Player
-Play inputs name, nickname or handle of choice.
+  Player inputs name, nickname or handle of choice.

 * Busy Bee's time feature
 Grey matter is designed for quick enjoyment in an ever busy world.
 The player is made aware of time with a clock provided at the beginning and end of game.